Zhaith-Izaliel/iio-niri/README.md

 * `pkg-config` ⩾ 0.29.2
 * `libdbus` ⩾ 1.6

-At runtime, the program relies on [IIO-Sensor-Proxy](https://gitlab.freedesktop.org/hadess/iio-sensor-proxy/) to fetch updates on the accelerometer.
+At runtime, the program relies on [IIO-Sensor-Proxy][IIO-Sensor-Proxy-Url] to fetch updates on the accelerometer.
 Make sure it is running alongside IIO-Niri.

 If you intend to work with Nix: